 Messaging support in the Zendesk Agent Workspace

-Social messaging and Zendesk messaging is supported in the Zendesk Agent Workspace.
-When configured, agents can receive and reply to social messages and Zendesk messages in the Zendesk Agent Workspace.
+Social and web messaging are supported in the Zendesk Agent Workspace.
+When configured, agents can receive and reply to social and web messages in the Zendesk Agent Workspace.
 These messages appear as part of a unified conversation within the ticket.
 For more information, see Receiving and sending messages in the Zendesk Agent Workspace.